osm2vectortiles/osm2vectortiles/about.md

 <p>
 The open-source project is the result of the bachelor thesis of Manuel Roth and Lukas Martinelli from the <a href="http://hsr.ch/geometalab">University of Applied Sciences Rapperswil, Switzerland</a>
-in close collaboration with <a href="http://www.klokantech.com/">Klokan Technologies GmbH</a>.
+supported and made possible by <a href="http://www.klokantech.com/">Klokan Technologies GmbH</a>.
 </p>

 <p>